Janjirala-Srikar/tempp/README.md

 Instead of treating finance entries as raw data rows, this project organizes income and expense records into role-gated, queryable summaries that serve both individual users and admin dashboards.

+## Overview

+The API accepts standard HTTP requests, authenticates users with JWT, stores data in MongoDB using Mongoose, and exposes endpoints for record management and financial summaries.

+Core outcomes:

+- register and authenticate users securely
+- enforce role-based access to protected routes
+- create, update, and soft-delete financial records
+- aggregate income, expense, and balance summaries
+- break down spending by category

+---

 ---

 ## Test Credentials